tmobile/magentaA11y/_checklist-native/radio.md

 ### **Developer Notes**

-- Use a radio button when a user is to select an item from a predefined list of options
+- Use a radio button when a user is to select an item from a predefined list of options.
-- Except in a rare case where a mixed state is needed, radio buttons should be mutually exclusive
+- Except in a rare case where a mixed state is needed, radio buttons should be mutually exclusive.
-- You should use a native element rather than a custom element because it will announce the correct built-in screen reader announcements without additional development effort
+- You should use a native element rather than a custom element because it will announce the correct built-in screen reader announcements without additional development effort.
--  A radio button should just change between checked and unchecked states.
-It should not automatically navigate the user to another field or screen when checked, as that may cause a change of context.
-Revealing new information on the same screen as a result of activating a checkbox is usually not a change of context.
+-  A radio button should just change between selected and unselected states.
+It should not automatically navigate the user to another field or screen when selected, as that may cause a change of context.
+Revealing new information on the same screen as a result of activating a radio button is usually not a change of context.
 - Name, Role, State must be announced when focus is on the control.
 Announcing the label before the radio button does not meet this requirement.

+## iOS

 ### Name

-- Programmatic name describes purpose while focus is on the control (or on the whole table row/blade)
+- Programmatic name describes the purpose of the control.
-- Programmatic name matches the visible text label
+- If visible text label exists, the programmatic name should match the visible text label.
+    - **Note:** Setting a programmatic name while a visible text label exists may cause VoiceOver to duplicate the announcement of the name.
+If this happens, hide the visible text label from VoiceOver recognization.
+- Placeholder text is NOT the programmatic name

-- **iOS Tips**
+- **UIKit**
+  - You can programmatically set the visible label with `setTitle()`.
+    - The radio button's title will overwrite its `accessibilityLabel`.
+  - If a visible label is not applicable in this case, set the radio button's `accessibilityLabel` to the label of your choice.
-	- Set a label in Interface Builder in the Identity Inspector
+    - To do this in Interface Builder, set the label using the Identity Inspector
-	- Group visible text label and the control in the same view container: `accessibilityFrameInContainerSpace`
-	- `setTitle( )` method
-	- If no visible label, use `accessibilityLabel` on control
-	- `Hint` is used sparingly and if the results of interacting with it are not obvious from the control's label
+  - To hide labels from VoiceOver programmatically, set the label's `isAccessibilityElement` property to `false`
-	- To hide labels from VoiceOver announcements, uncheck the Accessibility Enabled checkbox in the Identity Inspector or use `isAccessibilityElement=false`
+  - To hide labels from VoiceOver using Interface Builder, uncheck `Accessibility Enabled` in the Identity Inspector.
-- **Android Tips**
-	- `android:text` XML attribute
-	- Optional: use `contentDescription` for a more descriptive name, depending on type of view and for elements without a visible label
-	- `contentDescription` overrides `android:text`
+- **SwiftUI**
-	- Use `labelFor` attribute to associate the visible label with the control (Best practice)
+  - By default, the visible label of a radio group is the accessibility label of that radio group
+	- The visible label of a radio button of a radio group is the accessibility label of that radio button
+  - If no visible label, use view modifier `accessibilityLabel(_:)` and assign to the radio group and individual radio buttons accordingly.

 ### Role
-- Role is automatically announced if a native component is used
-- When not using native controls (custom controls), roles will need to be manually coded.
+- When using non-native controls (custom controls), roles will need to be manually coded.

-- **iOS**
-	- Standard UIButton
-	- Announce as "button"
+- **UIKit**
+  - Since there is no native radio button in UIKit, implementing a custom checkbox may be necessary using `UIButton`, `UISwitch`, `UIControl`, or another class.
+  - If necessary, set `accessibilityTraits` to `.button`.
+Be sure to set the accessibility value to either "Selected"/"Checked" or "Unselected"/"Unchecked" to indicate that this control behaves as a radio button.
+  - An alternative to setting the accessibility trait to `.button` is removing and hiding the accessibility trait using `accessibilityTraits.remove(:)`.
+Then, append ", Radio Button" or ", Button" to the programmatic name
-- **Android**
+- **SwiftUI**
-	- Standard RadioButton with RadioGroup when applicable
-	- Announcement: "double tap to activate"
+  - Use native `Picker` view with `.pickerStyle(.radioGroup)`

 ### Groupings

-- Group visible label with radio button (label and radio button can be grouped together in a tableview/row/blade - one swipe) to provide a programmatic name for the button
+- Group visible label with radio button, if applicable, to provide a programmatic name for the radio button.
--   Or use `labelFor` (Android)

-- **iOS Tips**
-  -   `accessibilityFrame`
+- Group label with data to ensure reading order is logical.
+(Not label, label, data, data).
+- Group the units such that the label, role, and state of the checkbox is announced in a single announcement.

-  -   `accessibilityFrameInContainerSpace`
+- **UIKit**
-  -   Create a wrapper as an accessible element
-  -   Define action upon double-tap
+  1. Ensure that the child elements of the overarching view you want to group in has their `isAccessibilityElement` properties set to false.
+  2. Set `isAccessibilityElement` to `true` for the parent view.
+Then, adjust `accessibilityLabel` and `accessibilityTraits` accordingly.
+  - If frame does not exist, use `accessibilityFrameInContainer` to set the custom control’s frame to the parent view’s container or view of your choice.
+    - You can also unionize two frames with `frame.union` (i.e. `titleLabel.frame.union(subtitleLabel.frame)`).
-  -   `shouldGroupAccessibilityElement` attribute: For a precise order if the native order should be disrupted.
+  - Use `shouldGroupAccessibilityElement` for a precise order if the native order should be disrupted.
-  -   `GroupView`
-  -   `shouldGroupAccessibilityChildren` attribute indicates whether VoiceOver must group it's children views.
-This allows making unique vocalizations or define a particular reading order for a part of the page
+  - Use `shouldGroupAccessibilityChildren` to indicate whether VoiceOver must group its children views.
+This allows making unique vocalizations or define a particular reading order for a part of the page.
-- **Android Tips**
-	- ViewGroup
+- **SwiftUI**
-	- Set the container object's `android:screenReaderFocusable` attribute to true, and each inner object's `android:focusable` attribute to false.
-In doing so, accessibility services can present the inner elements' `contentDescription` or names, one after the other, in a single announcement
+  - Use view modifier `accessibilityElement(children: .combine)` to merge the child accessibility element’s properties into the new accessibilityElement.
+  - If the tap gesture is removed due to grouping logic, restore the tap gesture functionality using bindings to bind the tap gesture of the container with the state of the checkbox.

 ### State

-- States can be selected, dimmed/disabled, checked/unchecked, on/off

-- **iOS**
-  - `UIControlState` or `isSelected`, `UIAccessibilityTraitNotEnabled`
-  - Selected: Announced as "checked" or "selected"
-  - Not selected: Announced as "not checked" (optional)
-  - Active: `isEnabled property`
-  - Disabled: `UIAccessibilityTraitNotEnabled`.
-Announced as "dimmed"
-- **Android**
-	- Active: `android:enabled=true`
-	- Disabled: `android:enabled=false`
+- **UIKit**
+  - For checked state: Set `accessibilityValue` to "Selected" or "Checked"
+  - For unchecked state: Optionally, set `accessibilityValue` to "Unselected" or "Unchecked"
+  - For enabled state: Set `isEnabled` to `true`.
+  - For disabled: Set `isEnabled` to `false`.
+Announcement for disabled is "Dimmed".
+    - If necessary, you may change the accessibility trait of the button to `notEnabled`, but this may overwrite the current accessibility role of the button.
-	- on/off: `isChecked`, `setChecked`
+- **SwiftUI**
+  - For checked state, if necessary: Set accessibility value to "Selected" or "Checked" with `accessibility(:)`
+  - For unchecked state, if necessary: Set accessibility value to "Unselected" or "Unchecked" with `accessibilityValue(:)`
-	- Announcement: disabled, checked/not checked
+  - For disabled, use view modifier `disabled()`.

 ### Focus

-- Only manage focus when needed.
-Primarily, let the device manage default focus order.
+- Use the device's default focus functionality.
-- Consider how focus should be managed between child elements and their parent views or containers
+- Consider how focus should be managed between child elements and their parent views.
-- External keyboard tab order often follows the screen reader focus, but sometimes needs focus management
+- External keyboard tab order often follows the screen reader focus, but sometimes this functionality requires additional development to manage focus.

-- **iOS**
+- Initial focus on a screen should land in a logical place, such as back button, screen title, first text field, or first heading.
+- When a bottom navigation bar element is activated, the next screen's initial focus should move to the top of the screen.
+It should not stay in the bottom navigation bar.
+- When a menu, picker, or modal is closed, the focus should return to the triggering element.

-	- `accessibilityElementIsFocused`
+- **UIKit**
-	- `isAccessibilityElement` makes the element visible or not to the Accessibility API
-	- `accessibilityElementsHidden` indicates that the children elements of the target element are visible or not to the Accessibility API
+  - If VoiceOver is not reaching a particular element, set the element's `isAccessibilityElement` to `true`
+    - **Note:** You may need to adjust the programmatic name, role, state, and/or value after doing this, as this action may overwrite previously configured accessibility.
-	- `accessibilityViewIsModal` contains the screen reader focus inside the Modal
+  - Use `accessibilityViewIsModal` to contain the screen reader focus inside the modal.
-	- To move screen reader focus to newly revealed content: `UIAccessibilityLayoutChangedNotification`
+  - To move screen reader focus to newly revealed content, use `UIAccessibility.post(notification:argument:)` that takes in `.screenChanged` and the newly revealed content as the parameter arguments.
-	- To NOT move focus, but dynamically announce new content: `UIAccessibilityAnnouncementNotification`
+  - To NOT move focus, but dynamically announce new content: use `UIAccessibility.post(notification:argument:)` that takes in `.announcement` and the announcement text as the parameter arguments.
   - `UIAccessibilityContainer` protocol: Have a table of elements that defines the reading order of the elements.
-- **Android**
-	- `importantForAccessibility` makes the element visible to the Accessibility API
-	- `android:focusable`
-	- `android=clickable`
-	- Implement an `onClick( )` event handler for keyboard, as well as `onTouch( )`
-	- `nextFocusDown`
-	- `nextFocusUp`
-	- `nextFocusRight`
-	- `nextFocusLeft`
+- **SwiftUI**
+  - For general focus management that impacts both screen readers and non-screen readers, use the property wrapper `@FocusState` to assign an identity of a focus state.
+    - Use the property wrapper `@FocusState` in conjunction with the view modifier `focused(_:)` to assign focus on a view with `@FocusState` as the source of truth.
+    - Use the property wrapper `@FocusState` in conjunction with the view modifier `focused(_:equals:)` to assign focus on a view, when the view is equal to a specific value.
+  - If necessary, use property wrapper `@AccessibilityFocusState` to assign identifiers to specific views to manually shift focus from one view to another as the user interacts with the screen with VoiceOver on.

+### Announcement examples
-	- `accessibilityTraversalBefore` (or after)
+- TBA
-	- To move screen reader focus to newly revealed content: `Type_View_Focused`
-	- To NOT move focus, but dynamically announce new content: `accessibilityLiveRegion`(set to polite or assertive)
-	- To hide controls: `Important_For_Accessibility_false`
-	- For a `ViewGroup`, set `screenReaderFocusable=true` and each inner object’s attribute to keyboard focus (`focusable=false`)